marcin-piela/react-fetching-library/README.md

 Fell free to open PRs and issues to make this library better !

-When making a PR, make sure all tests passes.
-If you add a new feature, please consider updating the documentation or codesandbox exampes.
+When making a PR, make sure all tests pass.
+If you add a new feature, please consider updating the documentation or codesandbox examples.
 Thank you!

 ## License